Music2Palette: Emotion-aligned Color Palette Generation via Cross-Modal Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we propose a generative model that produces emotionally aligned color palettes directly from music.
-To support this task, we construct a large-scale cross-modal dataset, MuCED, where music-color pairs are aligned and refined based on the Russell emotion model and expert annotations.
-Based on this dataset, we develop a generative model that employs a music encoder and a color decoder to produce the palettes.
-Extensive experiments indicate that our approach can produce a diverse and expressive color palette that reflects the mood of the music.
-Music2Palette can also be applied to use in real-world applications, such as for recoloring images, styling and coloring video, and dynamic data visualization.
+In this work, we propose a novel framework for generating emotion-aligned palettes from music.
+To support this, we construct MuCED, a large-scale cross-modal dataset of music-palette pairs aligned using Russell's emotion model and expert annotations.
+Based on this dataset, we develop a generative model with a music encoder and a color decoder to produce the palettes.
+Experiments indicate that our approach can produce a diverse and expressive palette that reflects the music emotion.
+Music2Palette is applicable to real-world tasks, such as image recoloring, video styling, and dynamic data visualization.
 In the future, our method will be expanded to accommodate user customization and real-time interactions.
 We also intend to continue testing the emotional impact of our created color palettes in various multimedia scenarios and look into a variety of cross-cultural and different music sources.

+\begin{acks} The authors wish to acknowledge the support from NSSFC under Grant 22ZD05, NNSFC under Grant 62472178, and the Natural Science Foundation of Shanghai Municipality, China under Grant 24ZR1418300. \end{acks}